Payroll SA

 • The Unemployment Insurance Fund (UIF) offers short term financial assistance to workers when they become unemployed or are unable to work because of illness, maternity or adoption leave.
 The fund also assists the dependents of a contribution worker who has died.

-• The Unemployment Insurance Act (No 32 of 2003) and the Unemployment Insurance Contributions Act (No 4 of 2002) apply to all employers and workers including part-time and full-time domestic workers listed above.
+• The Unemployment Insurance Act (No 32 of 2003) and the Unemployment Insurance Contributions Act (No 4 of 2002) apply to all employers and workers including part-time and full-time for for employees working more than 24hrs p/m

 • As an employer, you are responsible for making sure that all your employees are registered with the UIF and that contributions are paid on a monthly basis.
 Employees with paid up contributions will be able to claim from the fund.